SuperSkiCard: environmental friendliness of the ski resorts

 Test result: 4 out of 5 stars

-Several ski buses operate on the Ramsau Plateau and transport visitors to the ski resort.
-Various… more
+Several ski buses operate on the Ramsau Plateau, bringing guests to the ski area.
+You can also reach… more

 Test result: 4 out of 5 stars